Vonage/vonage-java-sdk/README.md

 If you need to configure the Apache HttpClient used for making requests, you can call `NexmoClient.Builder.httpClient()` to supply your custom configured object.
-This can be useful, for example, if you must use an HTTP proxy to make requests.
+This can be useful, for example, if you must use an HTTP proxy to make requests or to configure SSL Certificates.

 ## Tips And Tricks